trawick/simple-Linux-NAS/README.md

 ------------------------------

-After initial setup, the NAS is managed via Ansible, with configuration stored in files `hosts` and `vars.yml`.
+After initial setup, the NAS is managed via Ansible, with configuration stored in files `hosts` and `configuration.yml`, stored in a server-specific directory under `servers`.
+The samples assume that you will have a server referred to as `production`.

 `hosts` stores the IP address or hostname for the NAS as well as the name of the user id on the NAS with `sudo` access which will be used for Ansible operations.
-See `hosts.sample` for an example.
+See `servers/production/hosts.sample` for an example.

-`vars.yml` maintains the set of users which should be defined on the NAS and the list of filesystems.
+`configuration.yml` maintains the set of users which should be defined on the NAS and the list of filesystems.
 Currently you can configure filesystems to be exported as Time Machine volumes or NFS shares.
-See `vars.yml.sample` for an example.
+See `servers/production/configuration.yml.sample` for an example.

+You'll need to use `smbpasswd` on the NAS box to set the password for users who who own CIFS shares.

 Deploying your configuration to the NAS
 ---------------------------------------

-Run `./deploy.sh production` to configure or reconfigure your NAS.
+Run `./deploy.sh servername` to configure or reconfigure your NAS.  `servername` is the name of a directory under `servers` which has the required configuration files.

-This uses Ansible 2.0.
+Deployment uses Ansible 2.0.
 I recommend creating a virtualenv using the supplied requirements.txt file.
 (Per Ansible requirements, this virtualenv must use Python 2.7.)
 Activate the virtualenv before running `deploy.sh`.

 Testing your configuration with Vagrant
 ---------------------------------------

-Create separate configuration files `vagrant_hosts` and `vagrant_vars.yml` for the Vagrant box configuration.
 Vagrant and Virtualbox must be installed.
 Check the `config.vm.network` lines in `Vagrantfile` to see if those settings will collide with any existing Vagrant boxes you are using; fix as necessary.

+Create configuration files in the directory `servers/vagrant`.
+You may want to use symlinks to share configuration files between production and Vagrant configurations.

 Run `vagrant up` then `./deploy.sh vagrant` to create and configure the virtual NAS box and `./deploy.sh vagrant` to configure it; use